Wendy Holden Q & A

 Tell us about your writing routines?

-I write in my first floor office at my 17th century Suffolk home between 12 noon and 7pm usually.
+I write in my first floor office at my 17th century Suffolk home between 12-7pm.
 I sit at the red-leather gold-tooled Victorian desk we inherited from my husband’s grandfather.
-Books fill my late father's mahogany bookcase and the walls are covered with the framed jackets of many of my books, along with cherished cartoons from friends like Matt as well as framed letters, photos and cards from clients, colleagues and family.
+Books fill my late father's mahogany bookcase and the walls are covered with the framed jackets of many of my books, along with cherished cartoons from friends like Matt as well as framed letters, photos and cards from clients, colleagues, and family.
 My research books, notes and papers are spread across an old carved oak desk I also inherited from my dad - who was my mentor, my inspiration, and my first true love.

 Why do you write?

 It’s not as if I have a choice.
 I have written something almost every day since I was able – a diary, a poem, even a few sentences.
 I penned my first play when I was six.
 It was called The Queen’s Birthday Cake and won a competition to be staged at my school.
-I carry a notepad with me and there is also one by my bed to scribble ideas onto in the middle of the night.
+I carry a notepad everywhere I go and there is also one by my bed to scribble ideas onto in the middle of the night.

 Where do you get the ideas for your books?

 Publishers, clients or agents who think I might be a good fit, usually approach me but I also generate a lot of books myself.
-It often starts with a germ of an idea, as in Born Survivors.
-With The Sense of Paper, it was a chance remark by an artist friend who told me he’d mortgaged his house to buy the last supply of the very watercolour paper that JMW Turner used.
-That was enough to set me off and then the character Charlie Hudson emerged from nowhere and rather took over!
+It often starts with a germ of an idea like an obituary in a newspaper, as happened with Born Survivors.
+With my first novel The Sense of Paper, it was a chance remark by an artist friend who told me he’d mortgaged his house to buy the last supply of the very watercolour paper that JMW Turner used.
+That was enough to set me off and then the main character emerged from nowhere and rather took over.
 When it comes to fiction, I honestly don’t know how a book will end until I come to it.
-I read about other writers plotting their book precisely or having a very clear structure plan and I am envious.
+I read about other writers plotting their book precisely or having a very clear structure plan and I’m envious.
 Apart from a vague general idea, I prefer to read the ending as I’m writing it, staring at the screen in wonder as my fingers type the words almost automatically.

 Do you have any writing rituals?